 Q. After I lost my job, I went on COBRA, which lets me keep my former employer’s insurance for 18 months.
-It is good insurance, but more than I can afford.
-(I have to pay the entire premium.)
-My COBRA runs out in April.
+It is good insurance, but more than I can afford, since I have to pay the entire premium.
+My COBRA runs out in May.

 - Can I buy insurance in the exchange that starts January 1 and stop paying for my COBRA insurance at that point?

 - Would I be eligible for a tax credit to help cover the premium?

 - Finally, what if I want to wait and see how things work out and wait until the summer to switch?

-A. Yes, you can buy insurance in the exchange and drop your COBRA insurance.
-Just don’t pay the COBRA premium for January when your new insurance will kick in.
+A. Yes, you can buy insurance in the exchange during open enrollment and drop your COBRA insurance.
+Once you’re enrolled in a plan for January, you can cancel your COBRA coverage.
 Whether you are eligible for a tax credit will depend on your household income.